 A little more than 17-1/2 years ago, this little dog came into my life.

-He was born in the day of Fors Fortuna, June 24.
+He was born in the day of Fors Fortuna, June 24, in the year 2003.
 If it had not been for this little dog, I may never have heard of the Goddess Fortuna, I may never have written a book, and there may have been no such thing as Temple of Fortuna dot com in the 21st century.